 - An official transcript of a Bachelor's degree from an accredited institution, preferably with (but not limited to) a major or minor in English - Applicants to the MAT in English must submit a copy of their initial teaching license.
-Applicants without Initial Licensure may be admitted to the program, but will be required to complete additional coursework leading to Initial Licensure. - Applicants to graduate initial licensure teacher preparation programs must successfully complete the literacy and communication subtests of the Massachusetts Tests for Educator Licensure (MTEL) and submit passing scores as part of their application.
-In addition, students must successfully pass the appropriate content area exam(s) of the MTEL prior to student teaching.
+Applicants without Initial Licensure may be admitted to the program through the post-baccalaureate program and will be required to complete additional coursework leading to Initial Licensure.